-The susceptibility analysis identified several contaminant sources that potentially could affect the quality of the source water, as well as affect the operation of the C. B. Collier Water Treatment Plant.
-To help address these concerns, the GWWSB developed its Contingency Plan.
-In addition, the GWWSB monitors numerous sampling points around the lake each month.
-These data are used to track the water quality in the lake and to identify contaminant sources.
-These data will continue to be gathered and used for monitoring contamination to the lake.
-The GWWSB realizes that protection of its water resources is an important part of providing high-quality drinking water to our community.
-In an effort to protect our drinking water source, the GWWSB is an active member of the Coosa River Basin Clean Water Partnership, a group dedicated to protecting and restoring water quality and biological integrity in the Coosa River Basin.
+A susceptibility analysis identified several contaminant sources that potentially could affect the quality of the source water, as well as affect the operation of the C. B. Collier Water Treatment Plant.
+To help address these concerns, the GWWSB developed a Water Supply Contingency Plan.
+In addition, the GWWSB monitors numerous sampling points along Neely Henry Lake each month.
+These data results are used to track the water quality in the lake/river and to identify contaminant sources.
+These data will continue to be gathered and used for monitoring contamination to the lake/river.
+The GWWSB realizes that protection of its water resources is vital to providing high-quality drinking water to our community.
+In an effort to protect our drinking water source, the GWWSB is an active member of the Coosa River Basin Clean Water Partnership, Keep Etowah Beautiful, and several other environmental groups dedicated to protecting and restoring water quality and biological integrity in the Coosa River Basin.